 It’s also the reason why it can throw up some pretty crazy results.
 An example of this could be the ball landing on zero 3 times in a row playing roulette, or the dealer getting blackjack on 5 consecutive hands.
 Whilst mathematically improbable, it is random so still completely possible.

 This is often where people get confused about the inner workings of online games and claim that they are rigged.
-All games have a house edge, that much is true – this is how the casino makes its money – but the games aren’t rigged.
+All games have a house edge, that much is true – this is how the casino comes out on top – but the games aren’t rigged.
 In fact, there are governing bodies, such as the UK Gambling Commission, that makes sure that each and every single game that ends up online is thoroughly tested for fairness.

 Live Casino Alternative to RNG